-Named after a famous novelist, its short runway makes landings & take offs to be experienced from the nearby public road at a very close range.
+Named after the famous novelist Alex.
+Papadiamantis.
+Its runway makes landings & take offs to be experienced from the nearby public road at a very close range.

-Rocky peninsula creating a natural pirate-protected fortress, served as capital between 1360 and 1829.
+Rocky peninsula creating a natural pirate-protected fortress.
+The locals call it "Kastro" (castle) and it was the capital between 1360 and 1829.